ppizarror/pygame-menu/docs/_source/advanced.rst

 Package organization
 ====================

-The :py:mod:`pgameMenu.widgets` package contains the widget support for the Menu.
+The :py:mod:`pygameMenu.widgets` package contains the widget support for the Menu.
 Its structure consists of several sub-packages::

+    pygameMenu/
+        widgets/
             core/           Main object classes for Widget and Selector examples/       Some examples of widgets
             selection/      Selection effect applied to widgets
             widget/         Menu widget objects

 ===============